 Until I became a teacher, I always had one of these on a detachable clip on my keychain.

 I like that the tools do not require opening the pliers to access and that they all lock.
 It’s a handy multitool and will handle most anything you need out in the woods other than needing a saw.
-That said, you can use your foot to break most anything the saw from the Huntsman can cut and pliers are quite useful for dealing with fishhooks and any other kind of wire you might run into.
+That said, you can use your foot to break almost anything the saw from the Huntsman can cut and pliers are quite useful for dealing with fishhooks and any other kind of wire you might run into.

 I keep it in one of the mesh pockets on the inside of my daypack, right next to my compass, whereas I keep my knife on my person at all times.
 You don’t really need both but I don’t like the idea of losing or having to leave behind an essential survival tool.

-#5 Fire Starter
+Essential #5: Fire Starter

 Fire is one of the most important elements of survival.
 With a fire, you can keep yourself warm throughout the night plus it is a signal to anyone looking for you.

-There’s a couple of easy things you can carry for fire starting.
+There are a couple of easy things you can carry for fire starting.
 The easiest of which is a simple cigarette lighter.
 These are quite cheap and easy to use.
 That said, lighting stubborn fires can be a hassle with a lighter and they can leak.

 Having dry tinder, though, can be a problem.
 One solution is to soak cotton balls with petroleum jelly.
 Stick some in a sealed plastic bag and it is lightweight tinder to get even damp wood burning.

-# 6 First Aid Kit
+Essential #6: First Aid Kit

 This is one piece of gear no hiker should be without.
 As I was taught in the Army, everyone carries a wound kit and you use the one the wounded person is carrying to treat him or her, not yours!